steveazzolin/gnn_logic_global_expl/README.md

 ### Requirements

-To install the required packages, run
+To install the required packages, run:

 ```
 conda env create -f env.yml
 ```

-The following package is also needed
+The [torch-explain](https://pypi.org/project/torch-explain/) package is also needed.

 :warning: The updated version of torch-explain with the code to support GLGExplainer is not yet available.
 In case you are interested to use the code ASAP, write me an email :)